wheesko/ChessGameTracker/README.md

  - An empty window should appear.
 Press `a` when ready to start corner detection.
  - When a move is made on the board, press `a` again to process that move.

-The neural networks used in this project are trained for this dataset: https://universe.roboflow.com/chess-xezgz/chess-hndwj.
+The neural networks used in this project are trained for this dataset, created specifically for this project: https://universe.roboflow.com/chess-xezgz/chess-hndwj.
 Consider training your own models if your chess set is different.

 ## Disclaimer